-- Has a visa-free agreement with Schengen, but you have been rejected from entering the area visa-free
+- Has a visa-free agreement with Schengen, but you have been previously denied entry in the area.

-Please note that only legal UK residents can apply for a Schengen visa in UK.
-In the other case, if you are in UK under a visa you will have to apply at your home country.
+Please note that only legal UK residents can apply for a Schengen visa in the UK.
+If you are in the UK under a visa you will have to apply in your home country.

 Post-Brexit traveling for UK passport holders